So you have some Half Human Hybrids

 - In Drowtales, Ariel gets, ahem, considerable pleasure out of her hair being combed, leading to some fans to speculate this trope being in play.
 Ariel, after all, is a Voluntary Shapeshifter who can turn her hair prehensile at will.
 It would only take a small extrapolation for it to be sensitive as well.

-- Played straight in Cosmos Eternal.
-The Fellpool race (no relation to Star Ocean) have prehensile monkey-like tails that keep them balanced when moving, and give them innate skill with acrobatics.
-This furry tail is a heavy erogenous zone.
-Stroking it can make a Fellpool purr like a cat.
-Heavy stroking can even make a Fellpool sexually aroused.
-Light nibbling, licking, and other acts can make a Fellpool orgasm.
-The main character even at one point strips down because of how hot the arousal is making her (much to her crew's mixed reactions).
-And this affects both male and female Fellpools, but luckily (or unluckily) this pleasure only applies when someone else rubs a Fellpool's tail.
+- The Fellpool race (no relation to Star Ocean) have prehensile furry monkey-like tails that keep them balanced when moving, and give them innate skill with acrobatics, and is a heavy erogenous zone.
+Stroking it can make a Fellpool purr like a cat, heavy stroking can make them sexually aroused.
+Light nibbling, licking, and other acts can make them orgasm.
+The main character at one point strips down because of how hot the arousal is making her (much to her crew's mixed reactions).
+And this affects Fellpools of all genders, but only applies when someone else rubs their tail.
 On the opposite scale, damage to the tail can be so unbearable that a Fellpool can pass out.
 Getting their tail cut off has even made some Fellpool who aren't combat-trained die from the pain.

 - Chimeras, animal-human hybrids, get this treatment with their ears and tails.